rlab874/rlab874/index.md

 * Developed and implemented teaching methods to make homeschool engaging and impactful
 * Successfully planned and facilitated a single-day move to a new state with limited notice and budget

+**Zip Code Wilmington** | Wilmington, DE Feb 2023 – May 2023
+Data Engineer / Data Analyst in Training

+Admitted into Zip Code Wilmington’s highly competitive, immersive, software developer training program accepting less than 10% of applicants; completed over 1000 hours of data engineering lab exercises, research, and technical projects; gained experience with Python, SQL, and various data tools and frameworks while working in teams using Agile methodologies.

 **W.B.
 Mason** | Bellmawr, NJ Nov 2015 – Jun 2016
 Delivery Driver